Mrbenoit624/Project_Manager_Epita/README.md

       step=("STEP 1" "STEP 2")

     config_file: the path where the config file is

+    clangformat: the path of the clang format file to have a better correction let an empty string if you don't have clang-format
 ### CONFIG FILE
     The format is the following one:</br>
       VAR=VALUE